lnked/ReactFormWithConstraints/README.md

 </form>
 ```

-In this case you will have to manage translations yourself.
+In the last case you will have to manage translations yourself.

-## Note
+## Notes

-I do not like the user to have to inherit from `FormWithConstraints`, if you find a better solution tell me.
+I do not like to inherit from `FormWithConstraints`, if you find a better solution tell me.